Untangling Graphs on Surfaces: Reducing triangulations and reduced walks

 \subsection{Reducing triangulations, turns, and reduced walks}

-A triangulation of a surface is \emphdef{reducing} if its dual is bipartite (each triangle is colored either red or blue, and adjacent triangles have different colors) and its vertices all have degree at least eight.
-A straightforward application of Euler's formula shows that any reducing triangulation of any surface of genus $g \geq 2$ without boundary must have size $O(g)$.
+A triangulation of a surface without boundary is \emphdef{6-reducing} if its dual is bipartite (each triangle is colored either red or blue, and adjacent triangles have different colors) and its vertices all have degree at least six.
+It is \emphdef{8-reducing} if its dual is bipartite and its vertices all have degree at least eight. \textbf{In this paper we use the term \emph{reducing triangulation} for 8-reducing triangulations.} In this section and in Section~\ref{sec:reduced-walks-unicity}, however, for possible future use~\cite{verdiere2025discrete}, we state some results in the wider class of 6-reducing triangulations\footnote{In the conference version of this paper, we used the term \emph{reducing triangulation} for 8-reducing triangulations, like in this version, but without making the distinction between 6-reducing and 8-reducing, thus obtaining results on 8-reducing triangulations only.}.
+A straightforward application of Euler's formula shows that any reducing triangulation of any surface of genus $g \geq 2$ without boundary has size $O(g)$ (this is not the case for 6-reducing triangulations).
 It is easily seen that reducing triangulations with at most two vertices exist for every such surface (see Section~\ref{sec:untangling-closed-ggeq2}, and in particular Figure~\ref{fig:valid-tr-from-canonical-sc}).
 We will use reducing triangulations for these surfaces, and also for their covering spaces; indeed, note that any reducing triangulation on a surface naturally lifts to a reducing triangulation in its covering spaces, by lifting the colors.

-Let $W$ be a walk (closed or not) in a reducing triangulation~$\rtriangulation$.
+Let $W$ be a walk (closed or not) in a 6-reducing triangulation~$\rtriangulation$.
 Assume that a subwalk of~$W$ traverses the directed edge~$e$, arrives at vertex~$v$, and from there traverses the directed edge~$e'$.
 Vertex~$v$ of~$W$ makes a \emphdef{$k$-turn}, $k\ge0$, if the walk of length two composed of edges $e$ and~$e'$, in this order, leaves exactly $k$~triangles of~$\rtriangulation$ to its left in the cyclic ordering around~$v$ between $e$ and~$e'$.
 Similarly (and not exclusively), it makes a \emphdef{$-k$-turn}, $k\ge1$, if that walk leaves exactly $k$~triangles of~$\rtriangulation$ to its right.
 When a turn is not a 0-turn, the notation is ambiguous because it can be represented either by a positive integer or by a negative integer (whose absolute values sum up to the degree of the vertex in~$\rtriangulation$).
-We always use an integer between $-3$ and~$3$ if possible, which is not ambiguous because each vertex of~$\rtriangulation$ has degree at least eight; otherwise, we choose the positive integer.
+We always use an integer between $-3$ and~$3$ if possible.
+For a degree-six vertex, we prefer $3$ over~$-3$.
+For turns that cannot be represented by any integer between $-3$ and~$3$, we choose the positive integer.

 We sometimes need to be more precise and refine the notation: For $k\in\cZ$, a \emphdef{$k_b$-turn}, respectively a \emphdef{$k_r$-turn}, is a $k$-turn such that $e$ (with the previous notation) has a blue, respectively red, triangle to its left.
 See Figures~\ref{fig:some-turns} and~\ref{fig:turns-in-context}.